Why does Highways England use ANPR?

 Do you send data to the police?

-No. The non-unique tag data obtained from Highways England ANPR camera is only transmitted to the NTOC over secure data networks.
+No. The non-unique tag data obtained from our ANPR cameras is only transmitted to the NTOC over secure data networks.

 Do you support the police in other ways?

-In common with the statutory duty of any public body, Highways England will provide assistance to the Police in the investigation of specific serious crimes (typically those which carry a life sentence).
+In common with the statutory duty of any public body, we will provide assistance to the Police in the investigation of specific serious crimes (typically those which carry a life sentence).
 The hashing process creates a non-unique tag that may consequently apply to a number of vehicles.
-Highways England cannot therefore be definitive about a specific vehicle, and can only say whether or not one or more vehicles with that non-unique tag was observed at the location and within the specified time parameters.
+We cannot therefore be definitive about a specific vehicle, and can only say whether or not one or more vehicles with that non-unique tag was observed at the location and within the specified time parameters.

 Can the cameras search for specific tags?